raywanb/DataSenseQA/readme.md

 ### 1.4 `results_folder` Directory

-The questionsets with the scoring from the evaluator are stored here for every tested model.
+The question sets with the scoring from the evaluator are stored here for every tested model.

-### 1.5 `test_agents` Directory
+### 1.5 `langchain_agent.py` Script

-The scripts for the tested agent framework are contained in this directory
+This script contains the code for the test_agent and the evaluator.

+### 1.6 `langchain_run_script.ipynb` Jupyter Notebook

+This notebook contains the code to run the benchmark on all questions for a specific LLM

+### 1.7 `result_analysis.py` Script

+This script contains the code to create general information for the benchmarks results

+### 1.8 `visualize.ipynb` Jupyter Notebook

+This notebook contains the code to create graphs to visualize the benchmark results

 ---------------